greentfrapp/cond-shift-neurons/README.md

 # cond-shift-neurons

-Implementation of Conditionally Shifted Neurons (CSN) from:
+Implementation of Conditionally Shifted Neurons (CSN) for metalearning from:

 [Munkhdalai, T., et al. **"Rapid adaptation with conditionally shifted neurons."** *Proceedings of the 35th International Conference on Machine Learning*.
 2018.](https://arxiv.org/pdf/1712.09926.pdf)